Faculty Research Promotion

 - Collaborate outside academia with industry, non-profit and government entities.

-Tactics Recommended for Faculty
+15 Self-Promotion Tactics for Faculty

-- Update your UND Directory profile to include links to your articles/books/publications, CV, research websites, and social media profiles.
+- Update your UND Directory profile to include links to your articles, books, publications, CV, research websites, and social media profiles.
 Your Directory profile typically comes up first in Google when someone searches your name.
 Your page must be updated and complete.
 Only you can edit your Directory profile.

 - Post or re-share press releases or articles about your research on your own social media channels and those of your college/school.